airshipcloud/dictionary/README.md

 WordNet Dictionary
 ==================

-The dictionary service provides a JSON API for looking up words in WordNet and matching the against a particular corpus.
+The dictionary service provides a JSON API for expanding a tag into set of synonym tag, more general tag and related tags by using English stemming and WordNet.
+The service can be used in tagging systems to further expand and/or rank search results.

 ## Requirements